pulibrary/tigerdata-app/architecture-decisions/0007-valid-project-status.md

 ## Consequences

 - A system administrator has to take action in mediaflux and the rails application before a project can become active
-- Approve and Active currently are distinct stages of a project, but may become the same in the future.
+- Approved and Active currently are distinct stages of a project, but may become the same in the future.
 - There is currently no way to move backwards or downgrade a project from approved to pending or active back to approved.